gbif/data-blog/content/post/2018-11-22-R_shapefiles_GBIF.md

 ```r
 gbif <- fread("arctic_plants.txt", sep = "\t", header = TRUE, na.strings = "\\N")
 ```

 ## Putting it together in R
+It would be sensible to insert a warning here that the R script relies on a deal packages and that there could be some dependencies that need to be resolved before these will load.
+Make sure these are installed:
+rgeos, maptools, proj4, data.table, rgdal, dplyr, raster